Legislators petition CA Supreme Court

 “This is a concerning ruling for many different reasons,” said Gallagher.
 “We believe he abused his powers during this unprecedented emergency and he did not have the constitutional legislation to do so...While the court ruled in his favor, that doesn’t mean we as legislators just go away.
 We strongly disagree with his actions and believe they were wrong, unsound and cannot withstand the constitutional muster.”

-Gallagher also said he believes the appellate court’s ruling sets a bad precedent for lawmakers and gives the idea that the governor can make whatever kind of laws they see fit during an emergency.
+Gallagher also said he believes this ruling sets a bad precedent for lawmakers and gives the idea that the governor can make whatever kind of laws they see fit during an emergency.

 “That is not acceptable in a democracy,” said Gallagher.

-For now, Gallagher said, it is a waiting game to hear if the California Supreme Court will agree to hear the petition.
+But for now, Gallagher said it is a waiting game as he waits to hear if the court will agree to hear the petition.

 “I hope to have a response from the court in the next few weeks,” said Gallagher.

-Should the court agree to hear the petition, Gallagher said it is hard to say how long it will be until a final decision is made.
+Should the court agree to hear the petition, Gallaher said it is hard to say how long it will be until a final decision is made.

 “I hope, considering the importance and urgency of the issue, that the court accepts to review the petition quickly and it is streamlined in a timely manner,” said Gallagher.